mmqnym/quickcerts/README.md

 - You can configure the names and tokens for administrators in the `path_to_qcs/configs/allowlist.toml` file, which is used for administrator authentication in the admin API.

+- You can change the default configuration to your desired configuration in `path_to_qcs/configs/cache.toml`.

 - You can change the default configuration to your desired settings in the `path_to_qcs/configs/database.toml` file.
 However, if you later start the server using `docker compose`, you will need to change the `docker compose` file accordingly.

   ```yml